Unaccompanied minor: United States

 In the United States, in addition to asylum, certain vulnerable unaccompanied minors may be eligible for a T visa (trafficking victim), U visa (victims of crime), or Special Immigrant Juvenile status (abused, neglected, or abandoned child).

 Fake minors

 Around two-thirds of asylum seekers in the UK (for the year before September 2015) who had their age disputed were found to likely be over 18.

 In Sweden 2481 cases where the individual was suspected to be above 18 was submitted and 2002 were assessed as being 18 or older.
 In 25 of those it was judged as "possibly" and 432 "may be".
 Swedish government decided to make age test only in 2016, the real testing started in 2017.
 There were 1481 age test made with “unaccompanied child migrants” in Sweden (during the period March–June 2017) and in 1215 cases the age examinations concluded that their age is above 18 years.
 Even at best the method have a 10% failure rate.
 When a second opinion is made the result differs in 85% of the cases.

-Violent crimes

-In the 18 July 2016 Würzburg train attack a 17-year-old Afghan unaccompanied minor refugee injured four people seriously, two critically, with a knife and axe on a train near Würzburg in Germany.
-The refugee had seemed to be successfully integrating but was suddenly radicalized.
-He was one of 60,000 unaccompanied minors who came into Germany over the past year.
-Crimes committed by adult migrants posing as unaccompanied minors include Killing of Alexandra Mezher, and the 2017 Kandel stabbing attack.